3D Na'Tee

-Samantha Davon James (born December 18, 1986), better known by her stage name 3D Na'Tee, is an American rapper, songwriter, and video director.
-She was born in New Orleans, Louisiana and grew up in the 3rd Ward.
+Samantha Davon James (born December 18, 1986), known professionally as 3D Na'Tee, is an American rapper, songwriter, and video director.
 3D Na'Tee has been featured on several national media outlets such as MTV, The Source Magazine, XXL Magazine, The Fader Magazine, RapRadar and RapRehab.
 She has also received attention from Louisiana newspapers and music magazines.

+Early life and education

+Samantha Davon James was born on December 18, 1986 in New Orleans, Louisiana, and grew up in the 3rd Ward.
+She attended New Orleans Center for Creative Arts for visual arts.

 Career

-In 1999, she began recording with local label called Clientell Records.
+In 1999, James began recording with local label called Clientell Records.
 Over the next five years, she recorded multiple mixtapes under the "Snypa Squad" and got featured on other projects by Clientell Records.
 However, in 2006, a year after Hurricane Katrina, Clientell Records dismantled and 3D Na'Tee, who had previously established herself as a battler rapper amongst the local rap scene in New Orleans, released her first mix tape project 3's Company Vol.1: The Rapper, The Hustler, the Diva followed by Volume 2 in 2007.
 After the release of her second project, she appeared on The Kush 2 DVD which was produced by YMCMB president Mack Maine.
 The DVD featured other Cash Money/Young Money artist like Lil Wayne, Nicki Minaj, and Birdman as well as Curren$y of Warner Bros.
 Records.

-After the local success of her first two releases and her appearance on The Kush 2, she released her third mix tape Heavy Is the head That Wears The Crown followed by a music video for a song she titled, Guess Who's Coming 2 Dinner.
+After the local success of her first two releases and her appearance on The Kush 2, James released her third mix tape Heavy Is the head That Wears The Crown followed by a music video for a song she titled, Guess Who's Coming 2 Dinner.
 That video piqued the interest of G-Unit Records affiliate and Shade 45 Sirius XM radio host Nelson Gomez who invited her to New York for an interview on his XM show as well as on rapper 50 Cents' ThisIs50.com website.
 Soon after, the talk of her third release also got her featured in HipHop Weekly Magazine by Benzino, former co-owner of The Source Magazine.

-Because of video releases like Guess Who's Coming 2 Dinner which spoofed many mainstream hip hop artists, 3D Na'Tee's music has been described as controversial and sometimes offensive.
+Because of video releases like Guess Who's Coming 2 Dinner which spoofed many mainstream hip hop artists, James' music has been described as controversial and sometimes offensive.
 That song also shared the title of her for mix tape released in 2010.

 Guess Who's Coming 2 Dinner (The Mixtape) lead to 3D Na'Tee being nominated for a total of 5 Nola HipHop Awards by her in her home town at the NOLA Hiphop Awards.
 She won three awards (the most awards won by a single artist) for Lyricist of the Year, Mixtape of the Year, and Female Artist of the Year.
 The mixtape included collaborations from Curren$y (courtesy of Warner Bros.
-Records), Ebony Eyez, and Babs Bunny (formally of Sean "Diddy" Combs) founded group, Da Band.
+Records), Ebony Eyez, and Babs Bunny (formerly of Sean "Diddy" Combs-founded group, Da Band).

-In early 2011 3D Na'Tee was featured on MTV's SuckerFree Freestyle hosted by DJ Envy.
+In early 2011 James was featured on MTV's SuckerFree Freestyle hosted by DJ Envy.
 3D Na'Tee and Syleena collaborated on a song called Go Head.